GreptimeTeam/docs/docs/getting-started/visualize-data.md

 Greptime provides a simple [dashboard](https://github.com/GreptimeTeam/dashboard) to help users take advantage of GreptimeDB's various features.

-Current version supports MySQL and Python queries (support for PromQL coming soon, stay tuned)
+The current version of the dashboard supports MySQL and Python queries, with support for PromQL coming soon.
+Please stay tuned for updates.

 ![](../public/dashboard-select.jpg)